emmayusufu/NestJS-Docker-Jest-Typeorm/README.md

-# Treeo Application - Development & Testing
+# NestJS Docker Jest and Typeorm application
 ### Pre-requisites:

 Before you get started, ensure you have Docker installed on your machine.
-D If Docker is not installed, download and install it from the official [Docker website](https://docs.docker.com/get-docker/).
+If Docker is not installed, download and install it from the official [Docker website](https://docs.docker.com/get-docker/).

 ### Installation & Running the Application: